 A peacock’s dance in the deep dark forest is appreciated by none.
 It means if the world does not get to know about your web app, then what is the point of developing one.
 Just like you have the option of online travel portal development, you can market your web app online too.
 Facebook, Twitter, YouTube, Instagram and what not, all these social media channels can be used for the digital marketing of your travel app.
 Do not ignore Search Engine Optimization (SEO) tools, which help in improving your rankings in the web searches.

 But the catch here is, digital marketing needs its own homework.
 You need to know your target audience.
 For example, if your travel app is something related to adventure sports, then Instagram will be a suitable channel to advertise as it has a majority of the younger user base.
 And if your tourism app is meant for temples and pilgrimages, you should go with Facebook and YouTube as these channels will help you reach the people with higher age who are more interested in spiritual tourism.

-Many tourism portal development companies will also provide you with assistance in advertising and marketing of your app.
+Many tourism portal development companies will also provide you with assistance in marketing and advertising of your app.
 But before you blindly follow any suggestion, you should do your research and come up with a marketing mix for your web application.